 Certainly business is competitive, but that doesn’t mean your competition should be allowed to cheat in order to win.
-Our noncompete attorneys routinely work with companies to respond to unscrupulous conduct by current employees, former employees, and competitors who are willing to improperly compete or otherwise undermine your competitive advantages.
+Our noncompete and trade secret attorneys routinely work with companies to respond to unscrupulous conduct by current employees, former employees, and competitors who are willing to improperly compete or otherwise undermine your competitive advantages.

 How our noncompete attorneys can help you?

 Contract Review – We routinely review for proposed non-competes & other employment agreements.
 You’re always better off negotiating terms on the front end, rather than waiting for something to go wrong.
 We encourage all employees to schedule a comprehensive review session before they sign anything.

 Enforceability Evaluation – We will review your contract, give you an opinion on whether it’s enforceable, and suggest strategies for negotiation or litigation.

 Litigation – If a former employer has sued, or threatened to sue, we can help.
 We know how to fight non-competes in court, and how to deal with over-aggressive employers.
 Time is of the essence in these cases, so Schedule Now or Contact Us as soon as possible.

 Business Planning Strategies – We routinely collaborate with entrepreneurs and businesses when it comes to addressing noncompete restrictions in the context of competing against a former employer, forming new businesses, or hiring employees subject to noncompete restrictions.

 Trade Secret and Intellectual Property Audits in the Sale and Acquisition of Business Transactions